felipeserna/holbertonschool-interview/0x17-find_the_loop/README.md

 Loop starts at [0x1370030] 7
 alexa@ubuntu:~/0x17-find_the_loop$
 ```
-If you want to use source file instead of the `libloop.a` library, please use this file "lib.c"
+If you want to use source file instead of the `libloop.a` library, please use this file "lib.c (link on the Intranet)"

 And compile it with this command: `$ gcc -Wall -pedantic -Werror -Wextra 0-main.c 0-find_loop.c lib.c -o main`
 **Repo:**